Franking Charges in Housing Society: Meaning and Cost Guide

-Franking charges meaning an additional amount levied to stamp your property documents, indicating that the necessary stamp duty has been paid.
-This process involves contacting your bank, from where you are taking the home loan, any franking agency, or relevant government offices to pay the charges and get the stamp.
+Franking charges mean an additional amount levied to stamp your property documents, indicating that the necessary stamp duty has been paid.
+This process involves contacting your bank, from where you are taking the home loan, any franking agency, or relevant government offices, to pay the charges and get the stamp.

-Now, this stamp acts as a proof of payment of stamp duty.
-It means the property transaction is legal, and all the property-related papers also stand valid.
+Now, this stamp acts as proof of payment of stamp duty.
+It means the property transaction is legal, and all the property-related papers are also valid.

 Relevance of Franking Charges in Housing Societies